Question 81: What scale was used to determine the recipient’s functional status?

-If the recipient is less than one year old, leave questions 84 – 85 blank.
+If the recipient is less than one year old, leave the Performance score questions blank.

 Recipient performance status is a critical data field that has been determined to be essential for all outcome-based studies.
 The CIBMTR uses the Karnofsky / Lansky scale to determine the functional status of the recipient immediately prior to the start of the preparative regimen.
 For the purposes of this manual, the term “immediately prior” represents the pre-HCT work-up phase, or approximately one month prior to the start of the preparative regimen.
 In cases where the pre-transplant work-up occurs in months prior to transplant (i.e., the pre-transplant workup occurs more than one month prior to transplant), a documented performance score may be submitted if the recipient does not have a score closer to the start of the preparative regimen, the recipient receives no additional treatment after the date of assessment, and the recipient’s status does not clearly decline.

 Select the appropriate performance scale, Karnofsky or Lansky, based on the recipient’s age.
 Using this scale, select the score (10-100) that best represents the recipient’s activity status immediately prior to the start of the preparative regimen.
 For an example of the Karnofsky / Lansky scale, see Appendix L.